-It takes 36 credit hours of academic course work to complete the program – a mix of four elective and eight required courses.
-However, you may choose six of the eight required courses from among many possibilities.
+It takes 36 credit hours of academic course work to complete the program – a mix of elective and required courses.
+You may choose elective courses from among many possibilities.
+See the program worksheet.

 Our master's program requires you to pass a Language Examination that demonstrates reading comprehension in a foreign language.
 This policy explains specific requirements.
 In some circumstances, the Language Examination requirement may be waived; please inquire with our graduate program director.

 If you are interested in improving language proficiency, there are opportunities to study ancient and modern languages at Villanova.
 In general, the theology graduate program does not offer language courses, but the Classical Studies Program and theDepartment of Romance Languages and Literatures do.

 Please keep in mind that language instruction courses per se do not count toward fulfilling your theology degree requirements.
 Still, there is one exception.
 We permit all students to enroll in up to two courses (electives) in other graduate programs at Villanova.
 Therefore, you may enroll in classical or modern languages courses that also investigate philosophical, theological or anthropological questions, and such courses will count toward fulfilling your degree requirements.
 Before you make any plans, though, please contact our program director.

 In addition, every academic year the Graduate Dean makes limited scholarships available to full-time theology and philosophy graduate students.
 Again, please contact our program director to inquire about the availability of funding.